-- What do these principles mean in your context? (e.g., equality of men and women) - How are they applied? (e.g., education policies that take into account the different needs of girls and boys) - What are some barriers to their full application? (e.g., cultural or religious norms and practices) - How do these human rights principles address individual values and needs and collective values and needs? - How do these principles and values come into conflict? - How are the principles of human rights addressed in your own work and the work of your organization?
+- What do these principles mean in your context? (e.g., gender equality) - How are they applied? (e.g., education policies that take into account the different needs of girls and boys) - What are some barriers to their full application? (e.g., cultural or religious norms and practices) - How do these human rights principles address individual values and needs and collective values and needs? - How do these principles and values come into conflict? - How are the principles of human rights addressed in your own work and the work of your organization?